RuiHe1999/blog/content/en/homepage/about.md

 I was an intern with the translation group of Belink Translation (Guangzhou, China) and the comprehensive office of Zhuhai People's Hospital (Zhuhai China).
 Now I am a computational linguistic intern with a natural language processing team at the AI Lab of ByteDance (Beijing, China).
 I am also an English & Chinese translator with experience of over 650k words in 3 years.
 My specialist translation areas include business advertising; healthcare and medicine; certification, testing, and inspection; international relations; investment; etc.

 I am a big fan of Chinese classic poems, Chinese online novel, Cantonese music, and Japanese anime.
-Though not a pure scientific student, I am fanscinated about science history, especially that of quantum mechanics and the theory of relativity.
+Though not literally a scientific student, I am fanscinated about scientific history, especially that of quantum mechanics and the theory of relativity.

 ## Research interests